-The Corporate Relations team’s main task is to be aware of current and upcoming energy-related policy and legislation in the EU and in all countries where Fortum operates.
+The Public Affairs team’s main task is to be aware of current and upcoming energy-related policy and legislation in the EU and in all countries where Fortum operates.
 This information is brought into the company's strategic and business decisions.
 As experts of the energy industry we, on the other hand, take part in consultations and provide authorities with constructive suggestions forming the basis of legislative proposals.
 We engage in an active dialogue with authorities and decision-makers about key issues in the energy sector.

 Our code of conduct